Growlanser II: The Sense of Justice: Characters

 A catgirl who was captured by a xenobiologist at the Magic Academy.
 She hated being treated like an animal there and escaped.
 She held bitter distrust for humans and picked fights with Wein & company with her new monster friends.
-Through several optional events Wein may befriend her and even reunite her with her parents.
-Then we learn that her father was a human though her mother from the cat tribe.
-Because of this, they were cast out of the tribe, and not easily accepted by humans either.
+Through several optional events, Wein may befriend her and even reunite her with her parents.
+From this, Wein learns that Lucia's father was a human, and her mother was from the cat tribe.
+Because of this relationship, she and her daughter were cast out of the tribe, and not easily accepted by humans either.